zbfromztl/Ground-Stop-inator/README.md

 Version: Python 3.11.3
 # Overview:
-  * Program to generate accurate-ish ground stop times for the vATCSCC on the VATSIM network.
+  * Advisory builder to assist in generating accurate-ish ground stop times for the vATCSCC on the VATSIM network.
   * Code Author: [Zack B)](https://github.com/zbfromztl)
     * with support from: Simon Heck [(Simon-Heck)](https://github.com/Simon-Heck)